Cheese: Ancient Greece and Rome

 Ancient Greek mythology credited Aristaeus with the discovery of cheese.
 Homer's Odyssey (8th century BCE) describes the monstrous Cyclops making and storing sheep's and goats' milk cheese (translation by Samuel Butler):

 We soon reached his cave, but he was out shepherding, so we went inside and took stock of all that we could see.
 His cheese-racks were loaded with cheeses, and he had more lambs and kids than his pens could hold...

 When he had so done he sat down and milked his ewes and goats, all in due course, and then let each of them have her own young.
 He curdled half the milk and set it aside in wicker strainers.

 Columella's De Re Rustica (c.
 65 CE) details a cheesemaking process involving rennet coagulation, pressing of the curd, salting, and aging.
 According to Pliny the Elder, it had become a sophisticated enterprise by the time the Roman Empire came into being.
-Pliny the Elder also mentions in his writings Caseus Helveticus, a hard Sbrinz-like cheese produced by the Helvetii.
+Pliny the Elder mentions in his writings Caseus Helveticus, a hard cheese produced by the Helvetii.
 Cheese was an everyday food and cheesemaking a mature art in the Roman empire.
 Pliny's Natural History (77 CE) devotes a chapter (XI, 97) to describing the diversity of cheeses enjoyed by Romans of the early Empire.
 He stated that the best cheeses came from the villages near Nîmes, but did not keep long and had to be eaten fresh.
 Cheeses of the Alps and Apennines were as remarkable for their variety then as now.
 A Ligurian cheese was noted for being made mostly from sheep's milk, and some cheeses produced nearby were stated to weigh as much as a thousand pounds each.
 Goats' milk cheese was a recent taste in Rome, improved over the "medicinal taste" of Gaul's similar cheeses by smoking.
 Of cheeses from overseas, Pliny preferred those of Bithynia in Asia Minor.